Heritage Open Days

 Heritage Open Days are those on which properties up and down the country that are normally closed to the public, or those which normally have an admission fee, are open to the public free of charge.

 Some are very small, others much larger.
-The scheme, co-ordinated by English Heritage, is intended to celebrate the wealth of our architectural and cultural heritage.
+The scheme, co-ordinated by the National Trust, is intended to celebrate the wealth of our architectural and cultural heritage.

-These open days generally take place in September each year.
+These open days generally take place for 10 days from the 2nd week in September each year.

 The Heritage Alliance represents a wide grouping of heritage interests in UK.
 FBHVC joined in 2008 and in doing so helped increase THA’s influence, while THA’s work provides FBHVC with a source of valuable information on heritage developments generally and on government thinking in relation to heritage.